 Merely 15 minutes of physical activity every day will improve the range of motion in muscles.
 Moreover, fundamental stretching exercises of wrists, elbows, hips and knees will help to promote a sense of balance in the body.
 Remember to wear soft, comfortable footwear with flat surfaces, like sneakers or flip-flops, to aid in reducing the pressure exerted on the knees.

 A hot pack placed on the affected joint will improve blood flow to the region and help to relax the strained muscles.
-Cold compress or ice packs can immensely diminish pain signals traveling via nerves and also keep inflammation in the joints under control.
+A cold compress or ice pack can immensely diminish pain signals travelling via nerves and also keep inflammation in the joints under control.
 Apply a hot or cold pack for 10 minutes, to relieve pain and discomfort.

 Routinely go for physical therapy appointments with a certified physical therapist, as recommended by the healthcare professional, in order to enhance muscle power and mood.
 These carefully organized movements of aerobics, dancing and low-impact strength training will help to maintain proper body posture, significantly promote flexibility and function in muscles, besides effectively eliminating pain.

-Arthritis affects day-to-day productivity of an individual and can cause anxiety and depression.
-Meditation techniques and simple yoga asanas performed for a few minutes every morning will help to focus on positive aspects, improve breath control, elevate low moods and relax stressed out muscles, bones and joints by reducing the mind’s sensitivity to pain.
+Arthritis affects the day-to-day productivity of an individual and can cause anxiety and depression.
+Meditation techniques and simple yoga asanas performed for a few minutes every morning will help to focus on positive aspects, improve breath control, elevate low moods and relax stressed-out muscles, bones and joints by reducing the mind’s sensitivity to pain.

-Following these fundamental health tips on a regular basis, besides adhering to the schedule of medication and physical therapy as prescribed by the doctor will ensure that arthritis, though a chronic ailment, can be managed effectively and quality of life, especially in later years, is vastly enhanced.
+Following these fundamental health tips regularly, besides adhering to the schedule of medication and physical therapy as prescribed by the doctor will ensure that arthritis, though a chronic ailment, can be managed effectively and quality of life, especially in later years, is vastly enhanced.